DylanVuong3/python-stock-management/StockManagement/README.md

 You may generate a free Alpha Vantage API key at https://www.alphavantage.co/support/#api-key

+**IMPORTANT: This API only allows for a total of 25 API calls per day**

 You must also type the following commands in your terminal:

 - env/Scripts/activate